-MyCase is a fully-featured and affordably priced law practice management software for firms looking for an all-in-one law-firm productivity tool that doesn’t require a lot of integrations to make it great.
+MyCase is a fully-featured and affordably priced cloud-based law practice management software for firms looking for an all-in-one law-firm productivity tool that doesn’t require a lot of integrations to make it great.
 Their focus on customer feedback and satisfaction ensure that MyCase is constantly improving based on your input and needs.

 Secure communication portal.
 MyCase has a secure client portal for communicating with clients in the form of messages and document sharing.
 But the client portal does so much more.
 You are also able to send events and appointments to clients, have clients view and pay invoices, and receive an immediate notification whenever a client has engaged with anything on the portal.
 Clients are able to interact with the portal from any device, and with MyCase’s responsive website and portal, clients don’t need to download an app to login to their portal.